Because empties are full of opportunities.

 Put a big dent in litter

-Our surveys consistently show that bottles and cans account for roughly half of Tennessee’s litter volume.
+Our surveys show that bottles and cans account for roughly half of Tennessee’s litter volume.
 (Just ask any deputy sheriff who overseas daily cleanup crews from the county jails.)
 By eliminating most of this portion of Tennessee's litter stream, TennCan will give us dramatically cleaner roadsides, waterways and public spaces.
-It will also ensure the uninterrupted funding of Tennessee’s existing litter program known as the “county litter grants."
+The proposed legislation also ensures the uninterrupted funding of Tennessee’s existing litter program known as the “county litter grants."

 Photo: Third Creek, Knoxville, by Mark Campen